dannyli0109/leetcode_april_challenge/day2.md

 OR

-- Storing all visited number into a list, keep going until we hit one number two times, we have an infinit loop
+- Storing all visited number into a list, keep going until we hit one number two times, we have an infinite loop

 ```cs
 public class Solution {